List of Agents of S.H.I.E.L.D. characters: Mike Peterson / Deathlok

-Mike Peterson (portrayed by J. August Richards) is an ordinary man that was artificially enhanced with the Extremis-containing Centipede serum by Project Centipede.
+Michael "Mike" Peterson (portrayed by J. August Richards) is an ordinary man who was artificially enhanced with the Extremis-containing Centipede serum by Project Centipede.
 Peterson later joins S.H.I.E.L.D, but is caught in an explosion and awakens without his right leg and under the control of the "Clairvoyant", who gives him a bionic prosthetic limb as part of "Project Deathlok".
 After the defeat of Centipede and the "Clairvoyant", Peterson works for Coulson covertly, and aids in the take down of Hydra leader Dr. List.
 Peterson later returned with some S.H.I.E.L.D. agents to help Phil Coulson seal the rift in the Lighthouse that was leaking different fears from it.
 Afterwards, he attended Fitz and Simmons' wedding.

 Richards appeared in Joss Whedon's Angel as Charles Gunn before being cast as Peterson, who was revealed to be the MCU version of Deathlok in January 2014.
 Created by Rich Buckler and Doug Moench in 1974, Deathlok has gone through many different iterations in the comics.
 Richards called the role "a dream come true", and described the character's costume and makeup, which took "about five departments...two hours to do the makeup and then [about] 15 or 20 minutes to get into the costume", as "restrictive.
 I love the costume and it really helps me to play the character, because it makes me feel part-machine, part-human."
 Deathlok's costume was designed by costume designer Ann Foley, with illustrator Phillip Boutte Jr. designing the armor and weapons.
 Foley also worked closely with Marvel CCO Joe Quesada, who helped finalize the design before it was sent to Film Illusions to be created.
 The costume also had to be enhanced with visual effects, including the addition of a robotic leg and an arm mounted rocket launcher, as well as a half metal plated skull with robotic eye for when Deathlok is seen with x-ray vision.
 The costume was updated and evolved to be closer to the comic version for Deathlok's appearance in the second season.

 Richards found "the theme of Deathlok [to be] about deep, internal conflict, and that's what we're bringing with this [version]."
 Richards was inspired by Frankenstein to portray the character's "fall into a dark place".
 After returning late in the second season, Richards looked back, and felt that his initial awkwardness and reluctance with the character and the costume reflected Peterson's own journey becoming Deathlok.
 He also noted that when the character says "Mike Peterson is dead", "the only way that line could have meaning [is] if it were not true.
 I always think of Mike Peterson being at the core of this character, and whatever happens as a result of that, is all Mike Petersen."